 ABOUT miss Gender

-In any case, you’re in the right place.
 Welcome to Miss Gender, the creative project of me, Kat.
 I am thrilled to have you here!

-Growing up trans and disabled, I constantly shrunk my needs, dreams, fears, and feelings to feel less like an out-of-place alien in this strange world of humans.
-I would scribble thoughts into journals and shove them deep beneath my mattress.
-As I started to exist more authentically, I began to see that those scribbles shaped my values, sense of self, and the vision for the world I want to help build.
+Growing up trans and disabled, I constantly shrunk my needs, dreams, fears, and feelings to feel less like an out-of-place alien in this incredibly strange and inscrutable world of humans.
+I would scribble thoughts into journals and then shove those journals into the shadowy depths under my bed.

 If my work or values resonate with you, I hope you’ll explore my writing, browse my art, or subscribe to my newsletter — I won’t spam you, I promise!